 3. The Tonal Micro-shift effect

 The Tonal Micro-shift Effect is somewhat similar to The Haas Effect.
-But, instead of delaying the signals, the widening is done by subtle pitch shifting.
-First, we will – again – hard pan the two recordings.
-Then, we will place a Soundshifter Pitch plugin by Waves on both of them.
-On the first channel, we will increase the pitch by 50 cents (a quarter-step).
-On the second channel, we will decrease the pitch by 35 cents.
+But, instead of delaying the signals, it widens by using subtle pitch shifting.
+Firstly, I will – again – hard pan the two recordings.
+After that, I’ll place a Soundshifter Pitch plugin by Waves on both of them.
+As an example, I’ll increase the pitch by 50 cents (a quarter-step) on the first channel.
+At the same time, I will decrease the pitch by 35 cents on the second channel.